 These volcanic eruptions emit enormous amounts of water vapor, ashes and gases in the atmosphere.
 The soot and ashes are able to block the sun, causing worldwide temperature drops and this really has its effect on our climate.

 It has been proven once and for all: CO2 is fertilizing the planet.
-CSIRO research satellite measurements have shown that our planet has become greener than 30 years ago (source: ScienceDaily July 8, 2013).
+CSIRO research satellite measurements have shown that our planet has become greener than 30 years ago (source: ScienceDaily July 8, 2013 and Nasa Goddard April 26, 2016).
 This means more food for all the people we need to feed.
 Trying to reduce CO2 from our atmosphere is almost like committing genocide and should be illegal.

 Click the graph for a larger and more readable image.